Middle School Matriculation

 Quick Matriculation Facts

-In the last seven years (2015–2022), 74% of PBS students were admitted to their “first choice” school, including public and independent schools.
+In the last nine years (2015–2023), 73% of PBS students were admitted to their “first choice” school, including public and independent schools.

-In the last seven years, 87% of PBS students were admitted to one or more of their top three schools.
+In the last nine years, 87% of PBS students were admitted to one or more of their top three schools.

 100% of PBS 5th-graders leave prepared to be outstanding members of their new communities.